Summer Student Program overview and FAQ

 What is the deadline for submitting my complete application?

-All complete applications (online application form, 2 online references, and transcript(s) for the summer of 2017 must be received by 9 am on Monday, February 5, 2018.
+All complete applications (online application form, 2 online references, and transcript(s) for the summer of 2018 must be received by Thursday, February 15, 2018.
 An unofficial transcript is acceptable for the online application.
 Students who are hired will be asked to send a hard copy of their official transcript to the MBP office.

 Do I need to ask my referees for a letter?